 Pension files for US military personnel prior to World War I, are housed at the National Archives Records Administration in Washington, DC.
 If you had an ancestor who served his country in the American Revolution, the Indian Wars, the Mexican War, the Civil War, or the Spanish-American War, he might have received a government pension.
 If your ancestor did not apply, his widow, dependent children, or dependent parents might have applied for and received his pension.
 This is especially true for Civil War veterans.

-This webpage is in honor of:
+This webpage was originally written by Claudia Minor in honor of:

 ~JAMES E. MINOR, Kirksville, Missouri~